cometbft/cometbft/spec/mempool/gossip/dog.md

   firstTimeTxs, duplicateTxs := 0, 0
 ```

-Rule `R2` increases the `duplicateTxs` counter and sends a `HaveTx` message if not RC is not
+Rule `R2` increases the `duplicateTxs` counter and sends a `HaveTx` message if the RC mechanism is
-blocking it.
+not blocking it.

 ```
 def handleHaveTxMessage(txID, sender):